 (3) The FERC Uniform System of Accounts, incorporated by reference at 170 IAC 4-2-1.1 and 170 IAC 5-2-3.

-(c)
+(c) “Accounting rate schedules” means an Excel workbook, linked with formulas intact, submitted under section 5 of this rule in support of the electing utility’s proposed revenue and rate adjustment(s).

-"Allowance for funds used during construction" or "AFUDC" has the meaning set forth in 170 IAC 4-6-1(b).
+(d) "Allowance for funds used during construction" or "AFUDC" has the meaning set forth in 170 IAC 4-6-1(b).

-(d) “Base period” means the most recent twelve (12) month period of actual data available with the ending date that mirrors the utility’s hybrid or forward-looking test period ending date.
+(e) “Base period” means the most recent twelve (12) month period of actual data available with the ending date not more than two hundred seventy (270) days from the filing of an electing utility’s petition.

-(e) "Case-in-chief" means the filing by a utility with the commission of the information required:
+(f) "Case-in-chief" means the filing by a utility with the commission of the information required:

 in IC 8-1-2-42.7(b) and